Listen to this article.

 COMPLETE PAPERWORK AT HOME

 One of the ways to cut down on the time spent in a doctor’s office waiting room and provide you with the time to process your emotions is to complete your paperwork ahead of time.
-Many doctor’s offices now offer the option to complete paperwork online.
+Many doctor’s offices now offer the option to complete your paperwork online.
 If that option is not available to you, many doctor’s offices will either email you the paperwork ahead of time or allow you to come by (or send someone on your behalf) and pick up the paperwork prior to your appointment.

 When possible, complete your paperwork ahead of time, so that you can take your time working through potentially hard and emotionally-triggering questions like pregnancy history, prior medical or family history, or your reasons for this visit.

-If you are unable to obtain and complete your paperwork in advance, and you know that pregnancy history, reasons for your visit, or any other questions will be difficult for you, consider writing or typing out your answers to those questions ahead of time.
+If you are unable to obtain and complete your paperwork in advance and know that pregnancy history, reasons for your visit, or any other questions will be difficult for you, consider writing or typing out your answers to those questions ahead of time.
 If you have a complicated pregnancy history, list out important experiences and dates in brief bullet points on a notecard or half-sheet of paper and take it with you to your appointment.
 You can then write “see attached” under the pregnancy history question and give your prewritten paper to the staff when you turn in your paperwork.

 Completing your paperwork at home is not a necessary part of preparing for prenatal appointments.
 It simply affords you the opportunity to shorten your time in a doctor’s waiting room, consider and think through all the questions, and navigate any emotions that may arise while completing the paperwork for your appointment.